 Print

 Before we can write hello_world.rs, we need to know how to output data.
-In Rust, we use println!, which does formatted printing like printf in Java and C. Rather than % placeholders, the format string uses curly braces:
+In Rust, we use println!, which does formatted printing like printf in Java and C. Rather than % placeholders, the format string uses curly brace placeholders:

 Rust